♥ Client: Women's Museum

 The idea of desire lines, the informal paths created by repeated movement, shaped the wider project.
 This metaphor offered a way to think about intuitive decision-making and the routes people create when existing structures do not fully reflect their needs or experiences.

 Across five sessions, the workshops held space for experimentation, conversation, and shared making.
 Participants explored themes of autonomy, care, and possibility through materials that reveal themselves slowly, through time, exposure, and interaction.
+The exhibition's title emerged from the group itself, chosen collectively through a collaborative poetry exercise.

 Although rooted in the specific experiences of the Adanna Women's Support Group, the project sits within a wider practice concerned with material processes, spatial storytelling, and the cultural significance of craft.